Prebriefing

 INACSL Standard of Best Practice: Facilitation Prebriefing References

 • The facilitator has familiarized his/herself with all aspects of the intended simulation-based experience.
-This includes being familiar with the prebriefing and preparatory resources, the simulation-based experience itself and methods for cueing, and the selected debriefing and evaluation methods.
+This includes being familiar with the prebriefing and preparatory resources, the healthcare simulation-based experience itself and methods for cueing, and the selected debriefing and evaluation methods.

 Download the Printable Infographic and Learn more about the INACSL Standard for Facilitation here.